MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 # Frequently asked questions about the Common Data Model

-This topic contains answers to frequently asked questions and best practices around a variety of areas related to the Common Data Model, including Common Data Service and Microsoft Azure Data Lake Storage Gen2.
+This topic contains answers to frequently asked questions and best practices around a variety of areas related to the Common Data Model, including Microsoft Dataverse and Microsoft Azure Data Lake Storage Gen2.
 If you have more questions or comments about the Common Data Model and related topics, we recommend that you [submit an issue in GitHub](https://github.com/microsoft/cdm/issues).

 - General
   - [What is the Common Data Model?](#what-is-the-common-data-model)